sap-tutorials/Tutorials/tutorials/spa-create-automation/spa-create-automation.md

     !![001](020.png)

-    >Once Excel is no longer required, close the excel instance.
+    >Once Excel is no longer required, close the Excel instance.
 Close Excel Instance activity closes an instance of Excel.

-12. To close the opened instance of the excel file:
+12. To close the opened instance of the Excel file:
     - In the Automation Details search for the activity **Close Excel Instance**,
     -  Drag and drop the activity into the canvas.